jensonp/project-steam-engine/backend-deep-dive-fixed.md

 fs.mkdirSync(DATA_DIR, { recursive: true });
 ```

-`{ recursive: true }` creates all parent directories if they don't exist (equivalent to `mkdir -p`).
+`{ recursive: true }` creates all parent directories if they don't exist (equivalent to `mkdir -​p`).
 No-ops if the directory already exists.

 **Step 2 — Existence check**: